Gertrud Almqvist: Life

 Almquist followed these books with Det törstande folket in 1919.
 Five years later, she published an anthology of short stories, entitled Den sällsamma resan: noveller.
 She released her last book, I tolfte timmen: en gammal, dåraktig kvinnas bekännelser in 1928 under the pen-name Molly Molander.
 The book featured the female protagonist Ronny having an affair with another woman.
 Her later works similarly focused on the themes of female homosexuality and lives of women after the First World War.
-She was liberal in the representation of same-sex relationship and the issue of prejudice towards unmarried women frequently became the subject of her works.
+She was liberal in the representation of same-sex relationships, and the issue of prejudice towards unmarried women frequently became the subject of her works.

 Almquist died in Gothenburg, on 24 June 1954.